A Risk-Managed Steady-State Analysis to Assess the Impact of Power Grid Uncertainties: (RMSS)

-In this section, we describe our method for performing a \RMSSFull.
-We begin with an example that illustrates the need for \RMSSShort.
-After documenting the need, we redefine the worst-case analysis problem from Section \ref{statistical-wc-analysis} into a risk-management problem.
-We then present our hybrid approach to sensitivity analysis and our algorithm.
+We next describe our approach for \RMSS.
+We begin with an example that illustrates the need for RMSS, then redefine the statistical worst-case analysis problem from Section \ref{statistical-wc-analysis} into a risk-management problem.